YourNiceCv

 Don't let a robot reject your application

-Build a CV that guarantees a 100% parsing rate with our ATS-optimized templates.
+Build a resume that guarantees a 100% parsing rate with our ATS-optimized templates.

-Older systems (still used by many public sector organizations and legacy corporations in the UK) rely on exact keyword matching.
-If the job description asks for "Search Engine Optimisation" and your CV says "SEO", the system might score you a zero for that skill.
+Older systems (still used by ~25% of government agencies and legacy corporations) rely on exact keyword matching.
+If the job description asks for "Search Engine Optimization" and your resume says "SEO", the system scores you zero for that skill.
 These systems are rigid and require you to mirror the job description exactly.

-Modern platforms (like Eightfold.ai, modern Workday, and advanced Greenhouse setups) use AI and semantic search.
-They understand context and relationships between words.
-They know that "SEO", "Search Engine Optimization", and "Organic Search Strategy" are related concepts.
-Furthermore, they can infer skills based on your job title.
-If you were a "Frontend Developer", the AI infers you likely know HTML, CSS, and JavaScript, even if you didn't explicitly list them.
+These platforms (Workday, Greenhouse, Lever) use Natural Language Processing (NLP) to understand context.
+They recognize that "SEO", "Search Engine Optimization", and "Organic Search Strategy" are related.
+They can infer skills based on job titles—if you were a "Frontend Developer", the AI assumes you know HTML, CSS, and JavaScript.

 Different companies use different systems, but the underlying logic remains similar.
-Knowing which system a company uses can sometimes give you an edge (you can often spot the ATS name in the URL of the application portal, e.g., jobs.lever.co/companyname).
+You can often identify the ATS from the application URL (e.g., myworkdayjobs.com, boards.greenhouse.io, jobs.lever.co).

 Used at